© Photo by Petra Peters

 Ernst Spaan is a Dutch freelance photographer, visual artist and musician based in the city of Nijmegen.

 He studied (Art) history, cultural anthropology and photographic design.
 He has lived in several countries and travelled a lot for work and leisure, igniting his interest in other cultures and lifestyles.
 Ever since he got his first camera (Olympus Pen EE-2) in his teens, he has enjoyed taking pictures.
-More recently he started work on photography more professionally.
+Recently he started work on photography more professionally.

 He is particularly inspired by people, nature, Eastern philosophy and various art movements, such as Expressionism and Surrealism.
 By creating conceptual aesthetic images, he aims to address societal issues such as the human impact on the environment, and transformations in lifestyles, human relationships and mental states.
-He is particularly interested in the layered human psyche and how emotions and perceptions manifest itself in behavior and expression.
+He is interested in the layered human psyche and how emotions and perceptions manifest itself in behavior and expression.

 His photographic imagery explores the boundaries between photography, painting and graphical art.